dborzov/ipfs-commands/README.md

 # ipfs-commands

-generate IPFS commands + api reference markdown, so we can add it to the website easily.
+Generate IPFS commands + api reference markdown, so we can add it to the website easily.
+See [go-ipfs/Issue#785](https://github.com/jbenet/go-ipfs/issues/785)